-Rashida Tlaib, Activist, Attorney, and Congressional Candidate in Michigan
+Rashida Tlaib, Activist, Attorney, and Congresswoman (D-MI)

 RASHIDA TLAIB: I love when a Muslim father comes up to me and says to his daughter, "She is a Muslim."
 We're constantly looking for permission to be in leadership roles.
 And we need to shake that out of our young girls, and in the meantime, keep asking women to run.